 A vacancy may be filled by special election [lowa Code §69.14A(1)(b)].
 The committee of county officers designated to fill the vacancy in lowa Code §69.8 may, on its own motion, or shall, upon receipt of a petition as provided in lowa Code §69.14A(1)(a) above, call for a special election to fill the vacancy.
 The committee shall order the special election at the earliest practicable date but giving at least 32 days' notice of the election.
-A special election called under this section shall be held on a Tuesday [lowa Code §69.14A(1)(b)].
+A special election called under this section shall be held on a Tuesday and shall not be held on the same day as a school election within the county [lowa Code §69.14A(1)(b)].